-For pupils who choose the GCSE Separate Science route, each of the three separate Science GCSEs will be graded using the 1-9 system and will consist of two written examined units at the end of the Upper 5 year.
+For pupils who choose the GCSE Separate Science route, each of the three separate Science GCSEs will be graded using the 9-1 system and will consist of two written examined units at the end of the Upper 5 year.
 We believe this route offers the best support for moving on to A-level Science, should students choose to do so.

-Pupils who follow the GCSE Combined Science route still study Biology, Chemistry and Physics separately, however less content is delivered in each Science subject maximising pupil potential.
-Pupils following this route sit two shorter written examinations for each Science at the end of the Upper 5 year.
-The marks in the examinations are then combined and two Science GCSEs, graded using the 1-9 system, are awarded.
+Pupils who follow the GCSE Combined Science route still study Biology, Chemistry and Physics separately, however less content is delivered in each Science subject.
+Pupils following this route sit two shorter written examinations in each Science subject at the end of the Upper 5 year.
+The marks in the examinations for the three Science subjects are then combined and two Science GCSEs, graded using the 9-1 system, are awarded based on the total number of marks achieved in the three Science subjects.
 The Combined Science route is still appropriate preparation for A-level Science.

-There is no longer a practical controlled assessment within Science, however, pupils will conduct a number of Core Practical Activities in each Science subject, the details of which can be assessed in the written examinations.
+There is no longer a practical controlled assessment within Science, however, pupils will conduct a number of Required Practical Activities in each Science subject, the details of which can be assessed in the written examinations.